-Means of escape for the Ground and Upper floors is via the front entrance door into the street.
-The basement has an exit into the front light well.
+Means of escape from the ground and upper floors is via the internal communal staircase within the building.
+Means of escape for the basement is via the main internal communal staircase and rear exits into the gardens.
 The main contractor is to use and observe the existing means of escape and ensure that it is not interrupted at any time.

-The main contractor shall prepare a detailed Fire Plan to highlight alternative means of escape and sequence of working in advance of any repair works to the front steps.
+The main contractor shall prepare a detailed Fire Plan to highlight alternative means of escape and sequence of working in advance of any repair works to the staircase and hallways.